 Some branches are so laden with the deep purple fruit that they're pulled nearly to the ground and rebound like coiled springs once I relieve them of their burden.
 I slosh through murky water, trying to find the best clusters — humming aloud to myself in case I happen upon a black bear involved in similar pursuit.
 It's a satisfying way to spend a few hours.
 By the end, I'll have earned a few scratches, my lower back will be aching and my fingers will be stained the color of a deep bruise — but my basket will be full of berries.

-In addition to vitamin C and antioxidants to support a healthy inflammatory response, Elderberries contain good amounts of iron, vitamin A, Vitamin B6, calcium and potassium as well as providing a hefty dose of fiber, making them very nutritious.
+In addition to vitamin C, Elderberries contain good amounts of iron, vitamin A, Vitamin B6, calcium and potassium as well as providing a hefty dose of fiber, making them very nutritious.
 They should not be eaten raw, as they can cause gastric upset in their uncooked form, but once cooked, are nothing but delicious.
 They can be combined with other berries in crumbles, compotes and cobblers; baked into pies; or made in delicious jams and jellies.
 You can also cook them down to make Elderberry syrup or ferment them into an unbelievably delicious wine.
 They are safe for everyone in the family to consume and are especially well suited to children, who tend to love the magical inky purple shade of the juice.
 You can even impress them by adding a squeeze of lemon and instantly transforming the juice to pink — it's a magic trick certain to inspire appreciation.

 In terms of how best to use the berry, I like to do a little of all of the above, but if you choose just one way to enjoy Elderberries, Elderberry syrup is the way to go.
 You can make the syrup from fresh or dried berries — but if you use fresh, be sure you have the correct species: the berries should be black rather than red and drooping downwards rather than standing upright in umbels.
 If you harvest your own be sure to use a trusty Plant ID guide.
 Otherwise, you can purchase dried berries from your local herb shop or through an online retailer.